Chocolate Babka Muffin

 Notes

-Home mixers generate significant heat friction.
-Start with cold milk and cold eggs to prevent the butter from melting out of the dough during the long kneading process.
+Home stand mixers generate significant heat friction.
+Using cold milk and cold eggs is mandatory to prevent the butter from melting out of the dough during the 15-minute mixing process.